syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Overview.md

 ---
 layout: post
-title: About Xamarin Numeric Entry control | Syncfusion<sup>®</sup>
+title: About Xamarin Numeric Entry control | Syncfusion®
-description: Learn here all about introduction of Syncfusion<sup>®</sup> Xamarin Numeric Entry (SfNumericTextBox) control, its elements and more.
+description: Learn here all about introduction of Syncfusion® Xamarin Numeric Entry (SfNumericTextBox) control, its elements and more.
 platform: xamarin
 control: NumericTextBox
 documentation: ug